PsiUpsilonEI/Bylaws/bylaws.md

 1. This policy is formed such that the brothers of the Epsilon Iota Chapter of the Psi Upsilon fraternity will be able to go about their college careers with significantly reduced risk to themselves and others.
 It is the belief of the chapter that these policies will fulfill this goal to the best of our abilities while maintaining a friendly and happy brotherhood.
 We wish to form a house with a safe environment by mandating the presence of a sober brother at all times and by promoting brother intervention.

 ### Section 2: Risk Manager
-1. It is the responsibility of the Risk Manager to ensure that at the first house meeting of every month the chapter discusses all risk management policies we hold ourselves to, whether written or unwritten, for their continued relevance and practicality.
+1. It is the responsibility of the Risk Manager to ensure that at the first house meeting of the semester with mandated potential new member attendance the chapter discusses all risk management policies we hold ourselves to for their continued relevance and practicality.
 2. It is the responsibility of the risk manager to ensure that a brother is selected to be a sober brother for every day deemed necessary by the brotherhood at the beginning of the semester.

 ### Section 3: Alcohol Containment